4.4 Pro Forma Adjustments

 conjunction or concurrently with the acquisition agreement, the

-registrant should include pro forma adjustments.
-For adjustments
+registrant should include transaction accounting adjustments.
+For

-adjustments pertaining to probable transactions, written agreements
+For adjustments pertaining to probable transactions, written agreements

-statement containing the pro forma information.
+registration statement containing the pro forma financial

 In a business acquisition, the acquiree’s employees may